 Withdrawing from opioids, particularly strong ones, is a very difficult process.
 It’s nearly impossible to go through it alone, without the help of a medical detox or recovery program.

 Learn more about opioid and opiate detox.

-Poverty, hopelessness and unemployment have always been and will always be factors in drug abuse of all types.
+Poverty, hopelessness, and unemployment have always been and will always be factored in drug abuse of all types.